carlosul/Prestashop-SQL-queries/README.md

 o.date_add BETWEEN DATE_SUB(NOW(), INTERVAL 15 DAY) AND NOW(): ordered in the past 15 days

 newsletterWhole.SQL
 Retrieves data from customers that signed to the newsletter via the account creation or the newsletter footer addon.
+Has last order date information and number of orders for each client

 orderReferencesWeight.SQL
 For exporting orders with number references and weights.
 Useful for checking carrier's billing